-ILCC gathers resources pertaining to higher education, civic responsibility, community engagement, and everything in between.
+Campus Compact Illinois (CCI) gathers resources pertaining to higher education, civic responsibility, community engagement, and everything in between.
 Resources are selected monthly based on current trends, topics, and interests.
-The goal of the ILCC resource round up is to encourage members to have thoughtful dialogue around relevant issues in the field and to offer a place to learn more about the concepts surrounding our mission.
+The goal of the CCI resource round-up is to encourage members to have thoughtful dialogue around relevant issues in the field and to offer a place to learn more about the concepts surrounding our mission.

 For the upcoming 2020 census, we created our own college fellowship toolkit designed to inform students about the census, how to engage their campus, and how to go into their local communities to stress the importance of everyone being counted.
 View or download the most up-to-date file in the slideshow below by signing into your Microsoft account, or download an archived version by clicking below!

 Official Resource Toolkit – Campus Compact Illinois (Last updated 11-12-19)

 - Our partner organization ILCountMeIn2020 also created a nice toolkit to help prepare their members for the upcoming 2020 census.
 Click here to view the communications toolkit.
 The toolkit contains talking points, sample social media posts, graphics, the IL Count Me In 2020 logos and avatars, and more.

 - “Higher Education’s Role in Enacting a Thriving Democracy Civic Learning and Democratic Engagement Theory of Change” by David Hoffman, Jennifer Domagal-Goldman, Stephanie King, and Verdis Robinson.

 - “The Impact of Service-Learning on Pre-service Teachers Preconceptions of Urban Education” by Sherri Weber of SUNY Buffalo State.

 - Compact Nation Podcast: Season 2 Episode 10: From Partnerships to Transformative Impact